Onit Documentation

 • Create a checkbox named private in your App.

-• Create a User Group in your corporation named Private that has been marked “private access”.
+• Create a User Group in your corporation named Private, marked “private access.”

-Using this set up, when a Record’s Private checkbox is checked by a user, the Record in question will only be visible to users that meet at least one of the following conditions:
+Using this set up, when a user checks a Record’s Private checkbox, the Record in question will only be visible to users that meet at least one of the following conditions:

-• Are members of the User Group that has been marked “private access”
+• Are members of the User Group that have been marked “private access.”

 • Are a Participant on the Record

-Note: There are multiple ways our security model allows a user to access a Record.
-If any of these ways allow a user to access a Record, that user has access to a Record.
-If a user has been assigned an Admin Role of either System Administrator or App Administrator (for the App in question), they will be able to see, modify, and delete all Records, even if they are not in the Private User Group.
-Likewise, if you've added an inherited role to your App (explained in the next section of this tutorial), that will allow users who have access to Record in the inherited App to access related Records in your App, regardless of whether they're marked private.
-Always be sure to test your security model exhaustively, using different user personas.
+Note: Our security model allows a user to access a Record in multiple ways.
+If any of these ways will enable a user to access a Record, that user has access to a Record.
+Suppose a user has been assigned an Admin Role of either System Administrator or App Administrator (for the App in question).
+In that case, they can see, modify, and delete all Records, even if they are not in the Private User Group.
+Likewise, if you've added an inherited role to your App (explained in the next section of this tutorial), that will allow users with access to the Record in the inherited App to access related Records (regardless of whether they're marked private) always be sure to test your security model exhaustively, using different user personas.

 Let’s go through the step-by-step process of configuring the Private Access security layer.